Did someone ask for more tragedy? Because we’re releasing yet another chapter of To Die In June!

-[Kuragenanami] To Die In June, Four [English] [Yuri-ism]
+[Kuragenanami] To Die In June_ Southern Birds of Paradise, Part One [English] [Yuri-ism] [Digital]

 More sad boat girls.
 Also angry boat girls, worried boat girls, and lovestruck boat girls.
 But mostly sad boat girls.
 Once again, below is the author’s column for this chapter.
 You may want to read the chapter itself first.

 “If women went crazy and stepped into the battlefield, no country could beat them.” – Lily Franky